-Usage Guidelines Use the redirect all ip access point command to redirect all IPv4 traffic to an external device (such as an external firewall) for verification.
-Note The redirect all ip command configuration applies to IPv4 PDPs only.
-Using the Redirect All Traffic feature, you can: • Redirect all packets to a specified destination regardless of whether the destination address belongs to a mobile station (MS) on the same GGSN or not.
-If redirecting traffic using the Mobile-to-Mobile Redirect feature, only packets for which the destination address belongs to an MS that is active on the same GGSN can be redirected.
-If the receiving MS has no PDP context in the GGSN where the sending MS PDP context is created, the packets are dropped. • Redirect all traffic to a specific destination when aggregate routes are configured.
-Note On the Cisco 7600 series router platform, the traffic redirection feature requires that policy based routing (PBR) is configured on the MSFC2 and incoming VLAN interface from the Cisco SAMI, and that the next hop to route the packets is set by the set ip next-hop command.
-Examples The following example redirects all traffic to 5.5.5.13: redirect all ip 5.5.5.13 Related Commande Command Description security verify Specifies the verification of source and/or destination addresses security terry specifies the termention of source and/or destination addresses.
+Usage Guidelines Use the redirect all a external firewall) for access point command to redirect all IPv4 traffic to an external device (such as an verification.
+Note The redirect all com mand configuration applies to IPv4 PDPs only.
+Using the Redirect A Using the Redirect All Traffic feature, you can: - tets to a specified destination regardless of whether the destination address belongs on (MS) on the same GGSN or not. destination addre ffic using the Mobile-to-Mobile Redirect feature, only packets for which the ess belongs to an MS that is active on the same GGSN can be redirected.
+If the s no PDP context in the GGSN where the sending MS PDP context is created, the ped. • Redirect all traff ic to a specific destination when aggregate routes are configured.
+Note (PBR) is configured ries router platform, the traffic redirection feature requires that policy based routing on the MSFC2 and incoming VLAN interface from the Cisco SAMI, and that the packets is set by the set ip next-hop command.
+Examples The following examp redirect all 5.5.5 ble redirects all traffic to 5.5.5.13: Related Commands Command Description security verify Specifies the verification of source and/or destination addresses.